Hybrid cloud, cloud hybrid, or multi-cloud. No matter which definition of hybrid cloud you use, the great benefits are the same!

 Complexity all over: setting up a hybrid cloud takes more steps than deploying a single cloud, as hybrid clouds consist of at least 1 private cloud and 1 public cloud, or 2 and more clouds from each.

-Tough to secure: requiring multiple security products at times for the company’s public cloud, as it’s only the private cloud that runs behind the company's firewall.
+Tough to secure: requiring multiple security products at times for the company’s public cloud, as it’s only the private cloud that runs behind its firewall.

 Barbed mixture: not all private and public clouds are fully compatible, resulting in slow responses for hybrid cloud applications.
-Additionally, the cost may significantly increase in case of data misplacement, inevitably calling for a special-set of amazing-technical skills.
+Additionally, the cost may significantly increase in data misplacement, inevitably calling for a unique set of outstanding technical skills.

 Hybrid cloud: use cases and scenarios